okechukwu-okolie/samuel-okolie-machine-learning-homework/README.md

 # samuel-okolie-machine-learning-homework
-this repository holds the assignments for the zoom ML bootcamp 2025 for OKOLIE Okechukwu Samuel
+this repository holds the assignments for the zoom ML bootcamp 2025 for OKOLIE Okechukwu Samuel. currently working on how to use git codespaces